Search by Name

-Charles Hunt Brown, III
+Charles Hunt Brown III

-Charles Hunt Brown, III
+Charles Hunt Brown III obituary, Madison, GA

-Charles Hunt Brown, III Obituary
+Charles Brown Obituary

-Brown, III, Charles Hunt Charles Hunt Brown, III, 68, of Madison, Georgia, entered hospice care in May, 2025, and died peacefully on Friday, July 18, 2025, at the Sandy Springs home of his sister, Cheryl Brown Sykes.
+Charles Hunt Brown, III, 68, of Madison, Georgia, entered hospice care in May, 2025, and died peacefully on Friday, July 18, 2025, at the Sandy Springs home of his sister, Cheryl Brown Sykes.

 Hunt was born in Atlanta, Georgia, on April 10, 1957, to Marilyn Cox Brown and Charles Hunt Brown, Jr., both of whom pre-deceased him.
 He spent his early childhood in Atlanta where he attended The Westminster Schools.
 In 1968, his mother and stepfather (James Hardee Elliott, Jr.) moved their combined family to Madison, Georgia, where Hunt attended Morgan County Schools and Rutledge Academy.
 He graduated from Episcopal High School in Alexandria, Virginia, and received a Bachelor of Arts in drama from Washington and Lee University in Lexington, Virginia.
 He attended the American Academy of Dramatic Arts in Los Angeles, California.
 Hunt received a Juris Doctor from Emory University School of Law in Atlanta, Georgia in 1992.
 He was a member of the Georgia Bar Association and the Leadership Georgia Class of 1996.